Tabrnicus/Switch-CFW-Guide/docs/guide/definitions.md

 These are a list of common definitions that you will see in this guide.
 This is a good reference point when you're unclear what an acronym means, for example.

+## Payload

+Some code that we inject into the Switch in order to facilitate running extra software or modified operating systems.
+In other words, we "inject" payloads (code) to the Switch in order to help us run extra software.

 ## CFW (**C**ustom **F**irm**w**are)

 This refers to the modified software / operating system that runs on the exploited Switch that enables you to do all the cool things outlined in this guide.

 ### Atmosphère

-This is the CFW that you will likely be using.
+This is the CFW that you will be using.
 It's nearly identical to the switch's original firmware (OFW), with some changes, mostly under-the-hood.

 [More details about the CFW here](differences.md).